hbctraining/Intro-to-shell-flipped/lessons/01_the_filesystem.md

 For this workshop we will be using training accounts to log in.
 These have been created for us by the [HMS Research Computing](https://rc.hms.harvard.edu/) (HMS-RC) team, they are the folks that manage the O2 cluster.
 We will be providing each of you with your own *training* account associated with a password for the duration of this workshop.

-> If you are interested in getting your own account on O2, please follow the instructions [provided here](https://wiki.rc.hms.harvard.edu/display/O2/Frequently+Asked+Questions+and+Answers#FrequentlyAskedQuestionsandAnswers-Accountsandloggingin) after this workshop.
+> If you are interested in getting your own personal account on O2, please follow the instructions [provided here](https://wiki.rc.hms.harvard.edu/display/O2/Frequently+Asked+Questions+and+Answers#FrequentlyAskedQuestionsandAnswers-Accountsandloggingin) after this workshop.

 #### Tool(s) to access remote computers/clusters